stefan-hoeck/idris2-ilex/README.md

   or hand-written recursive descent parsers.

-This is a literate Idris file, so we start with some imports and a utility function used to run and print the lexers described in this section.
+This is a literate Idris file, so we start with some imports and a utility function used to run the lexers and parsers described in this section and print their results.

 ```idris
 module README